Ulla Jones: Singer/Songwriter

 In January 1979, Jones began recording her debut album.
 Jones worked with a handful of musicians including producers Björn J:son Lindh and Lars Samuelson.
 She released her debut album No Time No Space No Age No Race That's Nifty! with twelve tracks, all but one written by her, in a mixture of various musical genres including pop, folk, country, and world.

 The album remains her only record to date, although she has written songs recorded by other singers, and released the single "Dirty Angels" in 1984.

 Personal life

 Andersson was married to American music producer Quincy Jones, with whom she had two children, one of whom is Quincy Jones III.
 After seven years together, the couple formally separated in March 1972 and Jones returned to Sweden with their children.
 The pair divorced in 1974, and Quincy Jones promptly married actress Peggy Lipton.

 In 2001, Andersson released an autobiography called Red Carpet Blues: Inside of an Outsider.

-Jones now calls herself Ulla Andesong (Swedish for "spirit song").
+In her book, Jones called herself Ulla Andesong (Swedish for "spirit song").